 The Angry Masses

 I’ve wanted to play on one of the Japanese servers since I decided to get the game.
-I live in Japan, and not having lag is a wonderful thing.
-It’s also nice to know that a significant number of players will be on when you are on so that you can find parties for things.
-Apparently, however, a lot of people from the North American and European region have also been trying to get on the Japanese servers.
-I can only guess at what their motivations are, but since fewer Japanese people are trying to get on servers in other regions, the Japanese servers have been almost impossible to get on.
-To give you an idea of what I mean by “impossible”, I was only able to log on to the character I made on a Japanese server, intending for it to be my main character, this morning.
+I live in Japan, and less lag is a wonderful thing.
+It’s also nice to know players will be on when you are so you can find parties.
+Apparently, however, people from the North American and European region have also been trying to get on the Japanese servers.
+I can only guess at their motivations.
+Since fewer Japanese people are trying to get on servers in other regions, though, the Japanese servers have been almost impossible to get on.
+What do I mean by “impossible”?
+I was only able to log on to my main character on a Japanese server this morning.

 After three days of trying.

 Needless to say, the Japanese players haven’t been very happy.
-Looking at the #FFXIV hashtag on Twitter gets a mix of English and Japanese tweets, but on Friday evening it was a solid wall of Japanese, some of it venomous and most of it demanding money back or extensions of the trial period.
-There was one, however, which just made me laugh — the author just tweeted himself yelling the name of the producer/director who turned the game around
+Looking at the #FFXIV hashtag on Twitter generally gets a mix of English and Japanese tweets.
+On Friday evening, though, it was a solid wall of Japanese.
+Some people were venomous.
+Most were demanding money back or extensions of the trial period.
+There was one, however, which just made me laugh.
+The author just tweeted himself yelling the name of the producer/director who turned the game around

-Looking at the hashtag now, as I write this, though, most of the tweets are in English and most of them are treating the login problems as a joke.
+Looking at the hashtag now, as I write this, though, most of the tweets are in English and treating the login problems as a joke.
 Cultural difference or situational?
 I don’t know.
 After all, when I checked the tweets on Friday, the Japanese server list wasn’t populating.
-And presumably, the people at Square Enix are doing their damnedest to increase capacity ASAP.
+Presumably, the people at Square Enix are doing their damnedest to increase capacity ASAP.
 And right now, it’s early in the workday on Monday here in Japan.
 Still, though, some of these tweets are pretty entertaining.

-They’ve implemented a wait line system, which helps ease the frustration of waiting to log on because you no longer have to manually try periodically, but sometimes it breaks.
+They’ve implemented a wait line system, which helps ease the frustration of waiting to log on.
+You no longer have to manually try periodically, but sometimes it breaks.
 When it’s working, though, it’s a glorious, glorious thing.
 Ultimately, though, these problems are temporary, and so I will move on to reviewing the game itself.

 Remembering Final Fantasy XI

 I was a pretty big fan of Final Fantasy XI (FFXI), back in the day.
 I played it for several years.
-There were a few things about it that made it unique — namely its job system, which let you have heaps of variety on a single character; the fact that since it was originally released on PlayStation 2, it was designed for use with a gamepad; and the fact that it had a very strong storyline.
-Perhaps the most unique thing about it, though, was that anyone from any region could play on any server, and the game had translations for things built into the chat system to facilitate working with people who didn’t speak your own language.
+There were a few things about it that made it unique.
+Its job system let you have heaps of variety on a single character.
+Since it was originally released on PlayStation 2, it was designed for use with a gamepad.
+And, unusual at the time, it had a very strong storyline.
+Perhaps the most unique thing about it, though, was anyone from any region could play on any server.
+The game had translations built into the chat system to facilitate working with people who didn’t speak your own language.

 A more generic benefit to having people from all over the world on one server is that if you’re willing to play with people with whom your ability to communicate is limited, you can still find parties at any time of day.
 At the time, I was a resident of Alaska, which meant that the bulk of the US population was a sleep when I played, especially if I wanted to find people to play with at midnight on a Wednesday or something.
 But midnight in Alaska is the end of the Japanese workday and mid-morning in Alaska is evening in Europe, which meant I could always find someone to play with.

-My one big problem with FFXI was that even though I could speak Japanese, I couldn’t type in Japanese without having the Japanese version of the game — even if your computer had Japanese input support.
+My one big problem with FFXI was that even though I could speak Japanese, I couldn’t type in it.
+Even if your computer had Japanese input support, you had to have the Japanese version.
 Squaresoft (not yet merged with Enix) was so strict about not allowing mods that if they caught you modifying the game so you could type in Japanese, they would delete your account.
-What made this so ridiculous was that all three versions of the game (North America, Europe, and Japan) were really just one version bundled with a launcher for the appropriate language.
-You could play any version you wanted by going to the official web site for your version of choice, downloading the launcher right from Square Enix, and using it.
+This was extra ridiculous for one reason: all three versions of the game (North America, Europe, and Japan) were really just one version bundled with a launcher for the appropriate language.
+You could play any version you wanted by downloading your launcher of choice right from Square Enix.
 But doing that changed not just input options, but ALL game text.
 It was all or nothing.

 To the best of my knowledge, this is still true.
 They still won’t let you mod the game, you can still download any launcher, and you can still only type Japanese if you are willing to play the entire game in Japanese.

 That’s really the reason I haven’t been playing FFXI for the last year or so.
 It’s still going strong in Japan, and some of my coworkers play it.
-I wanted to play with them, but I can’t talk to them without using the Japanese version and the game has changed so much that I can’t relearn how to play it using the Japanese version.
+I wanted to play with them.
+However, I can’t talk to them without using the Japanese version.
+Unfortunately, the game has changed so much that I can’t relearn how to play it using the Japanese version.